-WWL Year Christians detained Christians physically or mentally abused Christians' private property damaged or confiscated Christians internally displaced
+WWL Year Christians internally displaced Christians forced to flee their countries Christians physically or mentally abused Christians' private property damaged or confiscated

-2022 5 64 2 8
+2023 3 6 48 1

-2021 6 21 0 4
+2022 8 0 64 2

-This table includes only a few categories of faith-based violence during the reporting period - see here for full results.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.